TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2023/04/we-now-know-who-will-be-at-the-tip-of-the-spear-for-our-return-to-the-moon/" >🔗</a> **[Arstechnica]** All of a sudden, NASA’s return to the Moon feels rather real
 - <a href="https://spacenews.com/thuraya-invests-in-astrocasts-leo-constellation/" >🔗</a> **[SpaceNews]** Thuraya invests in Astrocast’s LEO constellation
 - <a href="https://spacenews.com/lockheed-martin-selected-by-australia-for-military-satcom-project/" >🔗</a> **[SpaceNews]** Lockheed Martin selected by Australia for military satcom project
 - <a href="https://www.nasaspaceflight.com/2023/04/jwst-clouds-temp-exoplanets/" >🔗</a> **[NASASpaceflight]** Using JWST, scientists observe silicate clouds and measure the temperature of exoplanets
 - <a href="https://spacenews.com/kleos-space-spire-global-get-contract-extensions-from-nro/" >🔗</a> **[SpaceNews]** Kleos Space, Spire Global get contract extensions from NRO
-- <a href="http://www.nasa.gov/press-release/nasa-designa-astronautas-para-su-pr-xima-misi-n-de-artemis-a-la-luna" >🔗</a> **[NASA]** NASA designa astronautas para su próxima misión de Artemis a la Luna

 ### Launch-related News 🚀